Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 2. Install the latest version of Cleanroom Loader and copy the contents of the MC Eternal instance to it.
 3. Update Collective, Corail Tombstone and SimplyJetpacks to the latest versions
 4. Remove AI Reducer, AI Improvements, AttributeFix, BetterFPS, ErebusFix, FastWorkbench, FoamFix, Just Enough Items, NotEnoughIDs, OldJavaWarning, Phosphor, RandomPatches, Save My Stronghold!, Shadowfacts' Forgelin, SwingThroughGrass and VanillaTweaks
-5. Install Fugue, Scalar (2.11.1-3), Had Enough Items, Forgelin-Continuous and Roughly Enough IDs
+5. Install Fugue, Scalar Legacy, Had Enough Items, Forgelin-Continuous and Roughly Enough IDs
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

 Known issues: None (yet?)